 Tile roofs are famous for their aesthetic appeal, durability and strength.
-This roofing style is available in various types to complement your home’s aesthetic and protect your property against the elements.
-This guide features tile roof advantages and disadvantages to help you discover if it’s suitable for your property.
+This roofing style is available in various types to complement your home's aesthetic and protect your property against the elements.
+This guide features tile roof advantages and disadvantages to help you discover if a tile roof replacement is right for you.

 What Tile Roof Types Are Available?